PTommaselli/Bootstrap_Study/README.md

-# Estudo de Bootstrap
+# Bootstrap Study
- Estudo de componentes do bootstrap
+## Bootstrap components study

+Study about bootstrap components on a simple glossary